The International Capital Markets Review: Denmark

 The capital instruments used to fulfil the debt buffer may not be used at the same time to fulfil the own funds requirement, solvency need or requirement or the combined capital buffer requirement of an institution.
 If AT1, Tier 2 or other unsecured senior debt is used to fulfil the debt buffer, the instrument is required to have a maturity of at least two years and there has to be a spread of the maturity dates of institutions' capital and debt instruments.

-It is still unclear whether Denmark, despite being outside the eurozone, will join the European Banking Union and therefore be part of the Single Resolution Mechanism,19 including the Single Resolution Fund.20
+It is still unclear whether Denmark, despite being outside the eurozone, will join the European Banking Union and therefore be part of the Single Resolution Mechanism,23 including the Single Resolution Fund.24

-On 1 July 2020, a Danish draft bill implementing Directive (EU) 2019/879 on amendment of the BRRD-Directive and Directive (EU) 2019/878 on amendment of the CRD IV-Directive was sent for consultation.
-The rules implementing the CRD amendment directive into Danish law will, with certain exemptions, enter into force on 28 December 2020.
-The draft bill is significant and amends, inter alia, the requirement on minimum required eligible liabilities (MREL).
-Henceforth, the MREL requirement will be ascertained as a percentage of aggregate risk exposure and a percentage of the aggregate exposure target.
+On 28 December 2020, the Danish BRRDII/CRDV Act entered into force to implement Directive (EU) 2019/879 on amendment of the BRRD-Directive and Directive (EU) 2019/878 on amendment of the CRD IV-Directive.
+The Danish BRRDII/CRDV Act is significant and amends, inter alia, the requirement on minimum required eligible liabilities (MREL).
+Henceforth, the MREL requirement is ascertained as a percentage of aggregate risk exposure and a percentage of the aggregate exposure target.
 These two factors can develop differently from each other, as the aggregate risk exposure is based on the risk exposures whereas the exposure target is based on gearing.

 From June 2014, the FSA has every year appointed Danish systemically important financial institutions (SIFIs).
 In 2019, Spar Nord Bank A/S joined the SIFI list as a consequence of the deposit indicator threshold being lowered from 5 to 3 per cent.
-Thus, there are seven SIFIs in Denmark: Danske Bank A/S, Nykredit Realkredit A/S, Jyske Bank A/S, Nordea Kredit Realkreditaktieselskab, Sydbank A/S, Spar Nord A/S and DLR Kredit A/S. The SIFIs were identified in accordance with Section 308 of the Financial Business Act implementing various aspects of the CRD IV Directive.
+Thus, there are eight SIFIs in Denmark: Danske Bank A/S, Nykredit Realkredit A/S, Jyske Bank A/S, Nordea Kredit Realkreditaktieselskab, Sydbank A/S, Spar Nord Bank A/S, DLR Kredit A/S and Arbejdernes Landsbank.
+The SIFIs were identified in accordance with Section 308 of the Financial Business Act implementing various aspects of the CRD IV Directive.
 Institution-specific SIFI buffers between 1 and 3 per cent were set according to quantitative SIFI criteria and have been phased in gradually from 2015 to 2019.
 According to the political agreement on SIFIs from October 2013, the final capital requirements imposed on Danish SIFIs must be on par with the requirements applied by other comparable European countries.
-Consequently, the final level of the Danish SIFI capital buffer requirements is 1 to 3 per cent of their risk-weighted assets depending on their systemic importance.
+Consequently, the final level of the Danish SIFI capital buffer requirements is 1–3 per cent of their risk-weighted assets depending on their systemic importance.

 ii Developments affecting derivatives, securitisations and other structured products